alexwlchan/alexwlchan.net/src/_articles/2016/2016-10-22-wallpapers-with-pillow.md

 ---
-layout: post
+layout: article
 date: 2016-10-22 21:03:00 +00:00
 title: Creating low contrast wallpapers with Pillow
 summary: "Take a regular tiling of the plane, apply a random colouring, and voila: a unique wallpaper, courtesy of the Python Imaging Library."
-tags:
-  - python
-  - python:pillow
-  - drawing things
+topics:
-  - generative art
+  - Generative art
+  - Python
 colors:
   index_light: "#98291d"
   index_dark:  "#ffd20b"
-old_syntax_highlighting: true
 ---

 In my [last post](/2016/tiling-the-plane-with-pillow/), I explained how I'd been using Pillow to draw regular tilings of the plane.